aneoconsulting/ArmoniK/infrastructure/storage/onpremise/README.md

 ## Deploy

-Execute the following command to deploy storage:
+Position yourself in directory `infrastructure/storage/onpremise/` and execute the following command to deploy storage:

 ```bash
 make all CONFIG_FILE=<Your configuration file>